Social-Innovation-Lab/Innovation-exhibition-quiz/replit.md

 - **Code Style:** Simple, readable Python/Flask with inline comments

 ## Recent Changes
+- **2025-10-29 v2.5:** Migrated to PostgreSQL database:
+  - **Database migration**: Migrated from SQLite to Replit's built-in PostgreSQL database
+  - **Removed Excel export**: All data is now stored permanently in PostgreSQL instead of temporary Excel files
+  - **Persistent storage**: Quiz results, participants, and scores are now stored in a production-grade database
+  - **Updated dependencies**: Removed openpyxl, added psycopg2-binary for PostgreSQL support
+  - **Database queries**: Updated all queries to use PostgreSQL syntax (%s placeholders instead of ?)
 - **2025-10-29 v2.4:** Weighted scoring and tiered prize messages:
   - **Dual score display**: Results now show BOTH number of questions correct (out of 10) in the circle AND weighted marks (out of 15.5) in separate box
   - **Weighted calculation**: Easy questions = 1.0 mark, Medium = 1.5 marks, Hard = 2.0 marks